zaemiel/ubuntu-pyenv-installer/README.md

  * The latest Python version (if needed)
  * Will set the latest Python version as the global version for the system (if needed)

+Tested on freshly installed:
+ * Ubuntu 18.04.6
+ * Linux Mint 20.01
+ * Ubuntu 20.04.3

 ## Installation / Uninstallation

 You need `curl` to use this script.
+Linux Mint has `curl` preinstalled, but Ubuntu hasn't.

-To install it (if it's not installed already) use this command:
+To install `curl` use this command:

 ```bash
 sudo apt install curl
 ```

 ### Install Pyenv